 This has the advantage of reducing the learning curve.
 By eliminating trial and error, you ensure the most appropriate equipment is integrated into your facility and the right data and functionality are accessible where you need it.
 Our consultancy can assess whether a complete factory-wide Industry 4.0 integration is optimal.
 We can equally advise a much smaller single process tool integrations and ensure that the scale is appropriate to your needs.

-SmartX from Innopharma Technology is our Industry 4.0 system designed specifically around the pharmaceutical industry aimed at OSD processes.
+SmartX process automation from Innopharma Technology is our Industry 4.0 system designed specifically around the pharmaceutical industry aimed at OSD processes.
 It allows agnostic integration of sensor and process equipment into the system.
 That lets you connect with a vast array of sensor and process equipment -not just those belonging to one or a couple of specific companies.
 The development of process controls is created in an intuitive environment with a large selection of process templates available.
 These can be used for reference or to build custom processes.
 This approach allows data to be stored in a way that’s convenient for you.
 Whether locally, on the cloud, or a combination of both, the data can also be easily integrated into your existing systems.

 Our SmartX system has been successfully integrated into Fluid bed Granulation, Coating, and Twin-screw granulation leading to substantial gains in process understanding, process improvement, control, and access to data.